alienwithin/F3-Pesapal/README.md

 log=1
 ```

-- consumer_key - Your PayPal API Username
+- consumer_key - Your pesapal consumer key
-- consumer_secret - Your PayPal API Password
+- consumer_secret - your pesapal consumer secret
-- call_back - Your PayPal API Signature
+- call_back - The URL that pesapal redirects your buyers to after they have logged in and clicked Continue or Pay
-- currency - API Version current release is 204.0
+- currency - The currency in use e.g. KES or USD
-- type - The URL that PayPal redirects your buyers to after they have logged in and clicked Continue or Pay
+- type - this can be either 'MERCHANT' or 'ORDER'
 - endpoint - API Endpoint, values can be 'sandbox' or 'production'
-- log - logs all API requests & responses to paypal.log
+- log - logs all API requests & responses to pesapal.log

 If you prefer you can also pass an array with above values when you instantiate the classes.